Ifycode-extension/solve-js/README.md

 |<img width="1101" alt="solvejs-image" src="https://user-images.githubusercontent.com/45185388/131930669-dd2829c1-a4e4-4154-b8e2-e5e7c03321e8.png">|
 |--|

 Solve js is a client-only single page application containing vanilla javascript tasks.
-The tasks are related to features generally found in web applications.
+The tasks are based on features generally found in web applications.
 Just run the application like you would run any html file in the browser.
 Readme is divided into the following sections:
 - [Task instructions](#task-instructions)
 - [Setup instructions](#setup-instructions)
 - [Branching instructions](#branching-instructions)